iphysresearch/DataSciComp/README.md

 >
 > The winner with the best model will be given a $2,000 CAN prize.
 >
 > Your application will be revised within 24 hours of submission.
-Once accepted, you will have access to the FashionGen dataset.
-Submissions begin June 10th, 2018 and end on July 31st, 2018.
+Once accepted, you will have access to the FashionGen dataset. **Submissions begin June 10th, 2018 and end on July 31st, 2018**.
 You are permitted two submissions per day.